Darci Kistler: Ballet career

 At age 4, Kistler received her first tutu and began ballet training that same year.
-She claimed although she was always athletic, she could never keep to her brothers—so ballet turned out to be one cornerstone she had mastered.
+She claimed although she was always athletic, she could never keep up with her brothers—so ballet turned out to be one cornerstone she had mastered.
 After seeing a ballet performance of Rudolf Nureyev and Margot Fonteyn, she decided she wanted to take up ballet herself.
 She studied with Mary Lynn at Mary Lynn's Ballet Arts and later with Irina Kosmovska in Los Angeles.

 In early 1979, Kistler was selected to study at New York City Ballet's School of American Ballet (SAB), where she met George Balanchine.
 She joined the New York City Ballet (NYCB) corps de ballet in 1980, and was featured in a Time article before the end of the year.

 Kistler was promoted to (NYCB) soloist in 1981 and principal dancer in 1982, the youngest ever at 17 years.
 Signature roles include Balanchine's Jewels (Diamonds), Agon, Prodigal Son and Symphony in C. She danced the rôle of the Sugarplum Fairy in City Ballet's 1993 film version of The Nutcracker.
 She eventually wrote her own autobiography "Ballerina: My Story" as a children's book.

 Kistler joined the SAB's permanent faculty in 1994.

 Throughout her career, she had numerous dance-related injuries, including a broken ankle that sidelined her for three years.
 She went through several surgeries, including for her back.

 In February 2009, Kistler announced her retirement from New York City Ballet at the end of the 2010 season.
 Her farewell performance took place on June 27, 2010, and consisted of ballets choreographed by Balanchine and Martins: